 We are proud to introduce the Community Foundation’s Ambassadors, a mix of outstanding community citizens.
 The role of the Ambassador is to help build awareness and understanding of the work of the Foundation, and to encourage other members of the community to consider getting involved and supporting the Foundation.
-If you see an Ambassador out in the Cove, please thank them on behalf of the community!
+If you see an Ambassador, please thank them on behalf of the community!

 Corporal Paulo Arreaga is originally from Costa Rica and immigrated to Canada in 1985.
 His family of 10 was fortunate enough to settle into beautiful North Vancouver when they came to Canada.
 A proud member of the RCMP for 15 years, Paulo thinks living and working on Bowen Island is another dream come true that he is lucky to share with his wife Lucia, daughter Maya, and their baby.